alexwelch/responsive-user-avatar-demo/post.md

 The interesting thing to note here, is that when putting the background image in the stylesheet, the asset does not get requested until you resize your browser to the size that uses that image.
 Go ahead and load this page [insert link] on a web browser, open up the network panel, resize the display and watch the asset size change and different requests get fired off.
 That's exactly what we wanted!

 Okay, great, but, although it would be glorious, not everyone is going to have Dog Fanny Pack for their avatar.
-We need to call some ruby method on some ruby object to get the image (e.g. User#avatar.url).
+We need to allow users to upload their own avatar using [Paperclip] or [Carrierwave] (e.g. User#avatar.url).
 Not really something you can do from within the stylesheet.
-Alternatively you wouldn't want to move the background image reference to the view because then it get's loaded as soon as the page loads regardless of the screen resolution.
+Alternatively you wouldn't want to move the background image reference to the view because then each page load would download all three sizes regardless of the current screen resolution.

 We decided to create a little proxy.
 See below:

 #### Routes ####